Submissions

 Note: Student authors submitting their manuscripts to Future Earth: A Student Journal on Sustainability and Environment must be current undergraduate or graduate students enrolled at Thompson Rivers University.
 However, in line with institutional guidelines, students who have recently graduated are eligible to submit articles up to 4 months after their graduation.

-Submission: The student, often advised by a faculty member from a course, submits the manuscript via email to the Chief editor following the guidelines provided on the journal website.
-In addition, a review report from the instructor about the manuscript is necessary if the paper originated from a course.
-The student author’s name will be removed from the paper to ensure anonymity during the review process.
+Submission: The student, often guided by a faculty member from their course, submits the manuscript through the OJS journal submission button on the site, following the author guidelines provided on the journal's website.
+If the paper is based on a course assignment, a review report from the instructor is also required.
+To maintain anonymity during the review process, the student author’s name will be removed from the manuscript.

-Initial Evaluation and Review: The chief editor sends the paper to the relevant editor who evaluates the manuscript, and the instructor’s report if available, to determine whom to assign the review.
-They also check if the manuscript meets the author’s guidelines and uses similarity software to check for academic integrity.
-The co-editor then sends the paper to two associate editors, experts in the relevant field of study who assess the manuscript.
-If the instructor has reviewed the paper submitted, then the editor sends it to only one only one associate editor to give the student more feedback to strengthen the manuscript.
+Initial Evaluation and Review: The chief editor sends the paper to the relevant faculty editor who evaluates the manuscript, and the instructor’s report if available, to determine who to assign the review.
+The editor checks whether the manuscript meets the author guidelines and uses similarity software to assess academic integrity.
+The paper is then sent to two associate editors, who are experts in the relevant field of study.
+If the instructor has reviewed the paper, only one associate editor will be assigned to provide additional feedback to strengthen the manuscript.

-Author Revision: For manuscripts recommended for revision, the student has a specified timeframe to revise the manuscript based on the feedback provided by the reviewer(s) and resubmit.
+Author Revision: For manuscripts recommended for revision, the student has a specified timeframe to revise the manuscript based on the feedback provided by the reviewers and resubmit it.

 This peer review process ensures that the published articles meet the highest standards of quality, rigor, and relevance to the field.
 The process is rigorous and impartial and aims to provide constructive feedback to authors while maintaining the integrity and credibility of the journal.